Sunday Bloody Sunday (film): Cast

-Production notes
+Production

+Development

 Schlesinger had the idea for the film when making Far from the Madding Crowd.
 The film took five years of development.
 "There were endless delays," said the director.
 "No one was very keen about our doing the film."
 There were casting problems.
 "For what it is it ended up being terribly expensive."

-Script
+Writing

 The film was partly based on Schlesinger's personal experience as a Jewish English gay man.
 He approached Penelope Gilliatt, who had recently finished a novel, A Statement of Change, about a love triangle involving a doctor, and asked if she would write a script.
 They collaborated extensively on the first draft.

 The relationship between Schlesinger and Gilliatt was somewhat difficult.
-According to John Schlesinger biographer William J. Mann, the first draft came out of intensive collaboration and brainstorming sessions between Schlesinger and Gillattt.
+According to John Schlesinger biographer William J. Mann, the first draft came out of intensive collaboration and brainstorming sessions between Schlesinger and Gillatt.
 Schlesinger and producer Joseph Janni did not like Gilliatt's dialogues.
 By that time, Gilliatt already moved to New York to work for The New Yorker magazine, and did not want to return to London to revise the script.
 David Sherwin was brought in to do an extensive rewrite.
 Sherwin and Schlesinger are not credited for the script, because Gilliatt had it in her contract that she would be the sole scriptwriter.

 After the film's success in the United Kingdom, Gilliatt took the sole credit in the published final script in her interviews, going as far as stating that the "ideas had been hers", while in fact the initial idea was Schlesinger's and the story was very personal to him.
-Producer Joseph Janni wrote her a letter, asking her to acknowledge the collaborative nature of the final script, statingI have just received a copy of the book of SUNDAY BLOODY SUNDAY and I am flabergasted at the note at the back which says that you "first thought of this film script on a train in Switzerland".
+Producer Joseph Janni wrote her a letter, asking her to acknowledge the collaborative nature of the final script, statingI have just received a copy of the book of SUNDAY BLOODY SUNDAY and I am flabbergasted at the note at the back which says that you "first thought of this film script on a train in Switzerland".

 I am writing this letter to you because of what has happened for some time with regard to verbal and written statements, ... all made by you with regard to the authorship....
 You have gone out of your way to want to create in everybody's mind the impression that the subject and the subsequent script were entirely your creation....

 I want to be very clear that we do not want to take away from you any glory or fail to recognise the marvellous work you have done on the script of SUNDAY BLOODY SUNDAY.
 I wish, however, that any statement made about this work should correspond to the truth as I have stated it above and the reason for my writing this letter is to ask you to do so, so that we should not be forced, especially when coming to America for the opening of the film, to have to deny certain statements or make declarations which will conflict with yours and which ultimately will not be pleasant for any of us.